 - Access across Sydney Water land at the historic sewer crossing called the SWOOS would be ensured, with the bulk of the land to be managed as part of the Regional Park.

-- The necessary agreements between DEC, Sydney Water, Department of Planning and Canterbury City Council would be reached to allow essential rezonings.
+- The necessary agreements between (the then) DEC, Sydney Water, Department of Planning and Canterbury City Council would be reached to allow essential rezonings.

 - The RTA road reservation would at last be lifted before the following State election due in March 2007.

 Since then there’s been some progress, but it has been slow, in part because of the complexities of land ownership.
 Over 100 different lots, some of them in private hands, are within the park boundaries.
 Some required subdivision before transfer, one has sensitive Sydney Water infrastructure across it and one has minor contamination.
 And, of course, NPWS needed to find additional resources to undertake extensive surveying, mapping and negotiation with the various owners.

 The last few years have been a period of very effective co-operation and support for the bushland of the park among the various State agencies, the City of Canterbury, and the Society.
 Major improvements have occurred and more are in the pipeline.
 In 2008, the Society signed a Memorandum of Understanding with the NPWS to set the parameters for ongoing co-operation.
-But it is long past time for the State Government to make good on its 1998 commitment and give the people of inner south-west Sydney the Wolli Creek Regional Park it was promised.
+But it is long past time for the NSW Government to make good on its 1998 commitment, and give the people of inner south-west Sydney the Wolli Creek Regional Park, as it was promised.
 It needs to:

-- insist that State agencies, notably Sydney Water and the RTA, immediately hand over the relevant landholdings within the Park boundaries.
+- insist that State agencies, notably Sydney Water and the RMS, immediately hand over the relevant landholdings within the Park boundaries.

 - accelerate the compulsory acquisition by the Department of Planning of the few blocks of privately-owned land within the Park boundaries.

 Wolli Creek Regional Park has been long awaited by local residents and all those across Sydney who are concerned about the environment.
 We have patiently accepted the acknowledged technical difficulties that have slowed progress, but now the Government needs to cut through the bureaucratic tangles to deliver on a promise that is now more than 15 years old.